Image credit:

-- Both suppress and stimulates reproduction of one type of white blood cell (lymphocyte).
+- Both suppress and stimulates the reproduction of immune cells (lymphocytes).

 - Inhibits the function of other white blood cells (natural killer cells and monocytes).

-- Lowers the release of inflammatory cytokines (IFN-g), which normally activate an immune response.
+- Lowers the release of inflammatory cytokines (IFN-g).

-Somatostatin receptors are present on white blood cells and tissues of the immune system [R]:
+Somatostatin receptors are present in white blood cells and the following organs of the immune system :

 - Lymph nodes

-Systemic (injection into veins) treatment and local treatment with somatostatin could potentially treat autoimmune diseases and chronic inflammation [R].
+Both injection and local treatment with somatostatin have the potential to help with autoimmune diseases and chronic inflammation .

-In the elderly, somatostatin disrupted sleep quality by decreasing total sleep time and rapid eye movement sleep (REM) sleep, which is when dreaming usually occurs.
-Somatostatin also decreased deep sleep (slow wave sleep), during which growth hormone is released and immune function is repaired [R, R].
+In a clinical trial on 7 elderly people, somatostatin disrupted sleep quality by decreasing total sleep and dream (REM) time.
+Somatostatin has also been reported to decrease deep sleep (slow wave sleep), during which growth hormone is released and immune function is repaired [14, 10].

-Somatostatin may inhibit bone growth by locally reducing reproduction and growth of cartilage and bone precursor cells [R].
+Somatostatin may inhibit bone growth by locally reducing the reproduction and growth of cartilage and bone precursor cells .

-When injected with insulin, somatostatin has the potential to reduce the calcified cartilage and brittle bones caused by diabetes in a rat model.
-Somatostatin reduces bone and cartilage growth and development by inhibiting insulin-dependent cell production.
-It also reduced blood vessel invasion that leads to weak joints and brittle bones [R].
+When injected with insulin, somatostatin has the potential to reduce the calcified cartilage and brittle bones caused by diabetes, as seen in a rat study.
+Somatostatin reduced bone and cartilage growth and development by inhibiting insulin-dependent cell production.
+It also reduced blood vessel invasion that leads to weak joints and brittle bones .